PatMulvihill/WavePartialDeconstruction/README.md

 * `gulp client`: (recommended) use this to watch for changes and run the above tasks when they occur!

-###Style Guide
+### Style Guide
-To build new tests, naming convention is to add -spec to the end of the file name.
+To build new tests, the naming convention is to add -spec to the end of the file name.
 Use `gulp tests` to automate the running of tests whenever a file changes in the test or controllers directories.